intergestalt/MareeLettres/API.md

 Get all letters on map

 #### POST api/letters
-Place a letter on the map
+Place letters on the map

 ##### request body
 ```